-• Each TAXII collection run pulls data on the newest 50K of each STIX object type.
-For example, if your data collection includes 150K objects, of which 75K are adversaries, 80K are campaigns, and the remainder are not STIX objects, the TAXII collection run will pull information on the newest 50K adversaries and 50K campaigns.
+• Each TAXII collection run pulls data on the most recently modified 50K of each STIX object type.
+For example, if your data collection includes 250K objects, of which 75K are adversaries, 80K are campaigns, and the remainder are not STIX objects, the TAXII collection run will pull information on the most recently modified 50K adversaries and 50K campaigns.

 - TAXII collections do not include additional context of relational data for STIX objects. - Currently, TQX only supports the use of a Third Party application to access STIX data from your TAXII server.
-TQX does not support the use of the TAXII server to transfer STIX object data between ThreatQ instances. - If you delete the data collection associated with a TAXII collection, the TAXII collection is automatically disabled.
+TQX does not support the use of the TAXII server to transfer STIX object data between ThreatQ instances. - If you delete the data collection associated with a TAXII collection, the TAXII collection is automatically disabled. - STIX exports include an object's confidence value as attributes as long as the confidence value falls within the range from zero to one hundred.